 Whenever you plan to buy a mutual fund plan for yourself, the term that must have definitely caught your attention would be the Net Asset Value (NAV).
 This article is thus an attempt to answer intriguing questions related to the entire concept of the Net Asset Value.
 (NAV)

 What is Net Asset Value (NAV)?

 The NAV of a mutual fund scheme rises with the rise in assets under management (Total assets held by a mutual fund scheme).
-Since, mutual funds are based on the market value of securities, NAV of a scheme also varies from day to day.
+Since mutual funds are based on the market value of securities, the NAV of a scheme also varies from day today.

 Mutual Funds are required to disclose their NAV on a daily basis.
-The NAV’s are declared everyday at the end of the day on the basis of the closing price of securities.
-The NAV per unit of all mutual fund schemes have to be updated on Association of Mutual Funds in India’s(AMFI) website and the Mutual Funds’ website by 9 p.m. of the same day.
+The NAV’s are declared every day at the end of the day on the basis of the closing price of securities.
+The NAV per unit of all mutual fund schemes has to be updated on Association of Mutual Funds in India’s(AMFI) website and the Mutual Funds’ website by 9 p.m. of the same day.

 How is NAV calculated?